skalenetwork/documentation/validators/register-validator-node.md

 Note: This is for testing purposes only. [**Whitelist**](https://alpine.skale.network/whitelist)

-### Step 4.3: Write down your Node Address
+### Step 4.4: Write down your Node Address

-After executing following command you will find see Node Address.
+After executing following command you will find see Node Address

 **Terminal Command:**